vladtsf/vivid-framework/README.md

 Development and minified versions located in the `bin` folder.
 If you want to rebuild sources, use `build.sh` (`build.bat` for Windows) script.
 Building config located at `build/overall.tpl.js`.

 Builder written on node.js dependends from some packages.
-To fetch it run the following code:
+To fetch it run the following code: `cd build/builder; npm install .`
-	cd build/builder
-	npm install .